ehsaniara/spring-boot-multi-data-source/README.md

-# Spring Boot 2 with Multiple DataSource for Postgres Data Replication
+# Spring Boot 2 with Multiple DataSource

 There are times that even having the best DataBase (PostgresSql, Oracle, MySql, .. ) Tuning can not be as help-full as Application Level separating Read and Writes

-Spring Boot 2.2.2 with Multiple DataSource for Postgres Data Replication
+Spring Boot 2.2.2 with Multiple DataSource
 ## Postgres Setup
 For This Demo you need 2.2.2 separate Postgres DataBase where one as Master and the other re one as a Replica.